- Use of Extension Name

-North Carolina Cooperative Extension is the name for the strategic partnership comprising NC State Extension, The Cooperative Extension Program at N.C.
+North Carolina Cooperative Extension is the name for the strategic partnership comprising NC State University, N.C.
 A&T State University, the U.S. Department of Agriculture’s National Institute of Food and Agriculture (USDA-NIFA), and 101 local governments statewide.

 - The N.C.
-Cooperative Extension name and graphic marks should always be used to brand county-based programs and efforts, as every county center operates in direct partnership either with both universities and/or the local governments.
+Cooperative Extension name and logo should always be used to brand county-based programs and efforts, as every county center operates in direct partnership either with both universities and/or the local government.

 - Always use periods with the N and C: N.C.
 Cooperative Extension.

 The only situation where you won’t use periods for “N.C.” is when referencing NC State University, which never uses periods with the N and C in any variation of its name (e.g. NC State, NC State Extension, etc.).